Johnny B. Truant and Sean Platt Talk About Writing

 Smiling Tree Writing:

-We were just talking about how some successful self published writers, like Joanna Penn, decide to hire agents.
-Hugh Howey has also hired an agent to handle his overseas stuff.
+We were just talking about how some successful self-published writers, like Joanna Penn,to established writers, Hugh Howey has also hired an agent to handle his overseas stuff.
 I once read that Hugh decided not to keep writing serials because he felt like he was always selling the first book.
-Do you ever feel that way?
+Do yous ever feel that way?